Know the Costs of Living On or Off Campus

 Your child needs to outfit where he or she will live.
 Advise your teen to do some research.

 - It’s a good idea to contact his or her future roommate to discuss what each will bring.
-Both want to avoid arriving at college toting a mini fridge.
+You want to avoid both of them arriving at college toting a mini fridge.